 The programme aims to raise students’ aspirations and allow them to make informed decisions about their future career.
 The programme achieves this through opportunities to apply for work experience, academic taster days, skills workshops, as well as networking opportunities with those already in the industry.

 Pathways to Banking and Finance also offers a two year cohort programme for Year 12 and Year 13 students.
 The key information is contained within this menu.
 Open each section to find out more.

-• Meet lots of finance professionals to better understand career opportunities in the sector
+• Opportunity to network with lots of finance professionals to better understand career opportunities in the sector

 • Attend Economics and Business taster lectures to see what university study involves

 • Tailored support with UCAS applications and personal statements

 • Expert support with preparing your CV for work experience

 • Experience the Pathways to Banking & Finance National Conference over the summer to give you a real taste of university life.